dlang/DIPs/DIPs/1NNN-PJB.md

 * Functions that acquire resources, such as `malloc` and `mmap`.
 * Functions that generate random numbers, such as `rand` and `uniform`.
-* Generic functions that may or may not cause side effects in order to produce a particular result, such as `filter` and `map`.
+* Generic functions that may or may not cause side effects depending on their arguments, such as `filter` and `map`.

 What these functions have in common is that their side effects, if any, are considered implementation details, rather than being part of their documented